Fall 2025 NAASC election

-(2) Nominees will be contacted to ask if they want to be on the ballot & request their statement
+(2) Nominees will be contacted to confirm that they want to be on the ballot & to request a candidate statement for the ballot (due by Oct 9)

-(4) ~31 October: the top vote-getters (2 for faculty, 3 for early career) will be offered a NAASC term
+(4) ~31 October: the top vote-getters (2 for faculty, 3 for early career) will be offered a NAASC term.
+Term begins: 1 November.

 YOU MUST BE IN NORTH AMERICA (USA, CANADA, MEXICO) TO NOMINATE, BE NOMINATED, OR VOTE